 - Traps can only be retrieved during daylight hours.

-- Traps cannot be dropped in navigational channels within the intercostal waterways or any other waterways marked and maintined by any county, state, federal or municipal agency.
+- Traps cannot be dropped in navigational channels within the intercostal waterways, or any other waterways marked and maintained by any county, state, federal or municipal agency.

 Female Crab Regulations

 You may be wondering how you can tell female and males apart.
 It’s simple!
 You just have to take a look at their bellies.
 Female Stone Crabs have a rather wide oval shaped abdomen, while males have a narrow and tower-like stomach.
 In other words, the males are tall, and the females are wide.

 The most important thing to remember about females is that they are the ones to carry the eggs.
 It is illegal to harvest the claws of female Stone Crabs carrying a load of eggs.
 These “egg sacks” are known as sponges, and a single female can produce 4-6 sponges per spawning season.
 This spawning season normally takes place during the spring and summer months.